People

 Bijou

-Bijou Allard is currently a sophomore majoring in Psychology and a Neuroscience minor.
+Bijou Allard is currently majoring in psychology with a neuroscience minor.
 Following graduation from Chapman University, Bijou plans on getting a doctoral degree in psychology to become a cognitive behavioral therapist.
 When she is not studying at a coffee shop you can find her hiking, cooking, or reading a good book.

-Darby Lyons is a first year student from Chicago, majoring in Psychology with a minor in honors and Spanish.
+Darby Lyons is an undergraduate student from Chicago, majoring in psychology with minors in honors and Spanish.
 After finishing her undergraduate degree, she plans on pursuing clinical work in the field of child developmental psychology.
 Outside of school, she enjoys playing volleyball, reading, and caring for her pet fish.

 Hey!
-My name is Mark Meltzer, and I am a Junior undergraduate student studying Health Sciences and Psychology at Chapman!
+My name is Mark Meltzer, and I am an undergraduate student studying health sciences and psychology at Chapman!
 I’m originally from Seattle, Washington, and have grown up loving sports, the outdoors, volunteering in my community, and learning about my area’s natural sciences.
-During my time at Chapman, I’ve been involved on campus through Greek Life, Snow Club, CARES, and I will be TAing research methods in the Spring!
-I currently work as a rehabilitation aide at the Winways TBI Clinic in East Orange and hope to pursue a career as a PA.
+During my time at Chapman, I’ve been involved on campus through Greek Life, Snow Club, CARES, and TAing research methods!
+I currently work as a rehabilitation aide at the Winways TBI Clinic in East Orange and hope to pursue a career as a physician’s assistant.

 Interested in becoming a member of the Health and Well-Being Laboratory?